Alice Wu

 Alice Wu (伍思薇; born April 21, 1970) is an American film director and screenwriter, known for her films Saving Face (2004) and The Half of It (2020).

 Both of her films feature Chinese-American main characters and explore the lives of intellectual, lesbian characters.
-A number of production companies offered to buy the script for Saving Face, but Wu opted not to sell it in order to uphold an authentic portrayal of the Taiwanese-American community.
+A number of production companies offered to buy the script for Saving Face, but Wu opted not to sell it in order to uphold an authentic portrayal of the Asian-American community.
 Saving Face and Wu's impact on the industry have paved the way for greater Asian representation in the film industry today.
-Her work has inspired Asian-American actresses such as Awkwafina and Lana Condor.
+Her work has inspired Asian-American actresses, such as Awkwafina and Lana Condor.

 Early life and education

 Alice Wu was born in San Jose, California to Taiwanese American immigrant parents.
 Her family eventually moved to Los Altos, California, where she graduated from Los Altos High School in 1986.
 She enrolled at the Massachusetts Institute of Technology at the age of 16.
 She later transferred to Stanford University, where she earned her B.S. in computer science in 1990 and her master's degree in computer science in 1992.
-Before becoming a filmmaker, Wu worked as a software engineer for Microsoft in Seattle.
+In an interview with Victoria Chen, Wu explained that before ever thinking about filmmaking, she majored in something practical to solidify the accomplishments of her immigrant parents and honor their sacrifices.
+Before becoming a filmmaker, Wu worked as a software engineer for Microsoft in Seattle, Washington.

 Career

-While working at Microsoft, Wu began writing a novel.
-Deciding the story would work better as a film, she signed up for a 12-week screenwriting class at the University of Washington in which she penned the script for her first feature film.
+While working at Microsoft, Wu attempted writing a novel about her relationship with her mother, which then inspired the script for her first feature film.
+She signed up for a 12-week screenwriting class at the University of Washington in which she penned the first draft for Saving Face, which she wrote in only three days.
 She then left the corporate world and eventually moved to New York City to pursue a filmmaking career full-time.